 This is where our reclamation and support services are able to help you.
 Our team is highly experienced in the field of reclaimed, abandoned, or unclaimed property and assets.
 We advance all the financial resources necessary to probate estates, petition the court for determination of entitlement, translations, locating missing or hard to find ownership records and records connecting you to the unclaimed property account.
 We have developed domestic and global resources ready to assist with your reclamation effort.

 Choice Plus has one of the highest recovery rates in the nation.
-In fiscal year 2012-2013 we recovered 97.5% of the $12 Million in unclaimed property claimed on behalf of our clients.
+In 2017 we recovered 96.2% of the $17.7 Million in unclaimed property claimed on behalf of our clients.

 What is unclaimed property?